About Coastal Wetlands

 - Carbon Sequestration: Certain coastal wetland ecosystems (such as salt marshes and mangroves) can sequester and store large amounts of carbon due to their rapid growth rates and slow decomposition rates.6

 What is the rate of coastal wetland loss?

 In the coastal watersheds of the Atlantic, Pacific, the Gulf of Mexico, and the Great Lakes, wetlands were lost at an average rate of about 80,000 acres per year between 2004 and 2009.

 Coastal wetland acreage trends are documented in the Status and Trends of Wetlands in the Coastal Watersheds of the Conterminous United States (PDF) (58 pp, 12MB, About PDF) report by the U.S. Fish & Wildlife Service (FWS) and the National Oceanic and Atmospheric Administration's National Marine Fisheries Service.
 This analysis concluded that more than 80,000 acres of coastal wetlands are being lost on average each year, up from about 59,000 acres lost per year in the previous study covering 1998 to 2004.
 A majority of this loss occurred in freshwater wetlands.

 Why are coastal wetlands being lost?

 Coastal wetland losses occur as a result of both human activity and natural processes.

 Human Activity: Human activities which may lead to losses of coastal wetlands include urban and rural development, agriculture, and silviculture.
 These land use changes can also indirectly impact nearby wetlands by altering hydrology through increased runoff or water withdrawals in the watershed.
-Almost 70 percent of coastal wetland losses reported in the Status and Trends of Wetlands in the Coastal Watersheds of the Eastern United States were due to development, with most of this loss occurring in freshwater wetlands.
-Over half of the U.S. population lives in coastal counties, intensifying the stress on coastal wetlands relative to inland areas.7.
+Most of this loss occurs in freshwater wetlands.
+Over half of the U.S. population lives in coastal counties, intensifying the stress on coastal wetlands relative to inland areas.7